cpeytier/OIC_Process_Labs/Lab1.md

 Image result for swiss guard uniform

-However, if you don’t like it, feel free to pick whichever color you prefer.
+However, if you donâ€™t like it, feel free to pick whichever color you prefer.
 You can find a good HTML color picker [here](https://www.w3schools.com/colors/colors_picker.asp).
 Edit the .CSS file, save it, and reload the stylesheet in PCS.
 You will need to click the recycle